 Winter weather can be unpredictable in the Midwest.
 It can be sunny and 60 degrees one day and snowing and sleet a mere 24 hours later.
 Check the weather forecast and plan accordingly.
 Look for black ice that can often form on bridges and roadways.
 When temperatures are freezing, assume bridges and roadways will be slick and slow down.

-While texting and driving are against the law, it is also extremely dangerous.
+While texting and driving is against the law, it is also extremely dangerous.
 If you have not experienced another dangerous driver while they were texting behind the wheel, you have been the exception.
-Texting and driving are some of the most dangerous behaviors and those numbers are actually higher than drunk driving.
+Texting and driving is one of the most dangerous behaviors and those numbers are actually higher than drunk driving.
 Avoid all distractions while you are driving especially cell phones.
 Inattentive driving is the number one cause of car accidents.
-Inattentiveness includes day-dreaming, eating, drinking, putting on make-up, engaging in distracting conversations with other passengers, and a list of many behaviors that take your attention off of the roadway.
-Distracted driving usually refers specifically to using your handheld device whether it is texting, emailing, posting to social media, or live-streaming.
+Inattentiveness includes day-dreaming, eating, drinking, putting on make up, engaging in distracted conversations with other passengers and a list of many of behaviors that take your attention off of the roadway.
+Distracted driving usually refers specifically to using your hand held device whether it is texting, emailing, posting to social media or livestreaming.
 JUST STOP!
 There is nothing so interesting that you are doing while driving your car that is so entertaining and informative to others that you need to endanger other people!

 SERVICE YOUR CAR

-Be sure that your vehicle is road-ready.
+Be sure that your vehicle is road ready.
 During these last few months, you may not have put that many miles on your vehicle.
 Make sure that your car is in good working order including tires.
 The high number of pedestrian fatalities in the greater St. Louis area needs to serve as a warning to all of us.
-If your car becomes disabled on the roadway, it is an extremely dangerous situation for you, your passengers, and other drivers.
+If you car becomes disabled on the roadway, it is an extremely dangerous situation for you, your passengers and other drivers.

 Car Accidents Can Happen, Know What to Do